zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2025-09-10】[vercel / examples](https://github.com/vercel/examples) - Enjoy our curated collection of examples and solutions.
+Use these patterns to build your own robust and scalable applications.
 * 【2025-09-09】[11cafe / jaaz](https://github.com/11cafe/jaaz) - The world's first open-source multimodal creative assistant This is a substitute for Canva and Manus that prioritizes privacy and is usable locally.
 * 【2025-09-08】[Kilo-Org / kilocode](https://github.com/Kilo-Org/kilocode) - Open Source AI coding assistant for planning, building, and fixing code.
 We frequently merge features from open-source projects like Roo Code and Cline, while building our own vision.
 Follow us: kilocode.ai/social
 * 【2025-09-07】[zama-ai / fhevm](https://github.com/zama-ai/fhevm) - FHEVM, a full-stack framework for integrating Fully Homomorphic Encryption (FHE) with blockchain applications